-- 2.10 All Vermont Intelligence Center (VIC) personnel, participating agency personnel, personnel providing information technology services, private contractors, and other authorized users will comply with the VIC privacy policy.
-The policy applies to information the VIC collects, receives, maintains, archives, accesses, or discloses to VIC personnel, governmental agencies (including Information Sharing Environment [ISE] participating agencies), and participating justice and public safety agencies, as well as to private contractors and the general public. - 2.20 The VIC will maintain an electronic copy of each user's signed privacy policy.
-Products from the VIC that include Protected Personal Identifiable Information (PII) will include a disclaimer stating the information is not to be disseminated further without the permission of the VIC. - 2.30 Requested reports/products with general law enforcement data will include a disclaimer indicating that the data obtained from other agencies is the property of the contributing agencies.
-Prior approval from the originating agency must be obtained before any specific information about the involvement may be released. - 2.40 The VIC will follow the rules established in the Vermont Incident Based Reporting System (VIBRS) User Agreement, maintained by VT Department of Public Safety-Criminal Justice Service. - 2.50 VIC personnel and participating agency personnel, personnel providing information technology services, private contractors, and other authorized users shall adhere to all rights granted by the U.S. and Vermont Constitutions.
+- 2.1 All VIC personnel, participating agency personnel, personnel providing information technology services, private contractors, and other authorized users will comply with the VIC privacy policy.
+The policy applies to information the VIC discusses internally, collects, receives, maintains, archives, accesses, or discloses to any of the following parties: governmental agencies, including Information Sharing Environment (ISE) participating agencies, justice and public safety agencies, private contractors and organizations, and the general public. - 2.2 The VIC will maintain an electronic record of each user's signed privacy policy agreement.
+Products from the VIC that include Protected Personally Identifiable Information (PII) and/or information regarding U.S. Persons or U.S. Businesses will include a disclaimer stating the parameters within which the information can be shared. - 2.3 Requested reports/products with general law enforcement data will include a disclaimer indicating that the data obtained from other agencies is the property of the contributing agencies.
+Prior approval from the originating agency must be obtained before any specific information about the involvement may be released. - 2.4 The VIC will follow the rules established in the Vermont Incident Based Reporting System (VIBRS) User Agreement, maintained by VT Department of Public Safety-Criminal Justice Service. - 2.5 VIC personnel and participating agency personnel, personnel providing information technology services, private contractors, and other authorized users shall adhere to all rights granted by the U.S. and Vermont Constitutions. - (a) Provisions of the United States Constitution, and statutory civil rights protections may also directly govern state action.
+These provisions include the Civil Rights Act of 1964, as amended; the Rehabilitation Act of 1973; the Equal Educational Opportunities Act of 1974; the Americans

-- (a) Provisions of the United States Constitution, and statutory civil rights protections may also directly govern state action.
-These provisions include the Civil Rights Act of 1964, as amended; the Rehabilitation Act of 1973; the Equal Educational Opportunities Act of 1974; the Americans with Disabilities Act; the Fair Housing Act; the Voting Rights Act of 1965; and the Civil Rights of Institutionalized Persons Act. - (b) Federal laws, Executive Orders, Regulations, and Policies including CFR Parts 20, 22, and 23 and the Health Insurance Portability and Accountability Act (HIPAA) may affect the sharing of information, including terrorism-related information, in the Information Sharing Environment (ISE). - (c) In addition to the Vermont Constitution, the VIC and its personnel will also adhere to Title 1, Chapter 5, Subchapter 3 of the Vermont Statutes, regarding dissemination of records and Title 9, Chapter 62, Subchapter 63 regarding social security protections. - The VIC has adopted internal operating policies that are in compliance with applicable law protecting privacy, civil rights, and civil liberties including, but not limited to, those listed in section 2.50 of this policy.
+- with Disabilities Act; the Fair Housing Act; the Voting Rights Act of 1965; and the Civil Rights of Institutionalized Persons Act. - (b) Federal laws, Executive Orders, Regulations, and Policies including CFR Parts 20, 22, and 23 and the Health Insurance Portability and Accountability Act (HIPAA) may affect the sharing of information, including terrorism-related information, in the Information Sharing Environment (ISE). - (c) In addition to the Vermont Constitution, the VIC and its personnel will also adhere to Title 1, Chapter 5, Subchapter 3 of the Vermont Statutes, regarding dissemination of records and Title 9, Chapter 62, Subchapter 63 regarding social security protections. - 2.6 The VIC has adopted internal operating policies that are in compliance with applicable law protecting privacy, civil rights, and civil liberties including, but not limited to, those listed in section 2.5 of this policy.